A Young Supernova Selection Pipeline For The LSST Era: Application of YSN Selection Criteria to LSST

-Our selection criteria were developed for selecting SNe at earlier phases than the current TiDES selection criteria (\citetalias{TiDES_2024} criteria) to enhance the TiDES YSN sample.
-Our results presented in Section \ref{subsec:lsst_results}, specifically Figures \ref{fig:wfd_ia_phase_distros}-\ref{fig:wfd_ii_iib_iin_ic-bl_phase_distros} and \ref{fig:ddf_ia_phase_distros}-\ref{fig:ddf_iib_phase_distros}, showed that our selection criteria can select SN at earlier phases than the \citetalias{TiDES_2024} selection criteria.
-From Figure \ref{fig:wfd_ia_phase_distros}, it is shown that for the LSST WFD SNe Ia the trigger phase distribution produced by our selection criteria peaks approximately 10 days before the trigger phase distribution produced by the \citetalias{TiDES_2024} selection criteria.
-This general trend is seen for all of the transient classes across both the WFD and DDF surveys (where there is no low number statistics), which indicates that our selection criteria on average selects younger objects that the \citetalias{TiDES_2024} criteria, therefore enhancing the the early SN sample in the TiDES transient programme.
+Our results presented in Section \ref{subsec:lsst_results}, specifically Figures \ref{fig:wfd_ia_phase_distros}-\ref{fig:wfd_ii_iib_iin_ic-bl_phase_distros} and \ref{fig:ddf_ia_phase_distros}-\ref{fig:ddf_iib_phase_distros}, showed that our selection criteria can select SN at earlier phases than the \citetalias{TiDES_2025} selection criteria.
+From Figure \ref{fig:wfd_ia_phase_distros}, it is shown that for the LSST WFD SNe Ia the selection phase distribution produced by our selection criteria peaks approximately 10 days before the selection phase distribution produced by the \citetalias{TiDES_2025} selection criteria.
+This general trend is seen for all of the transient classes across both the WFD and DDF surveys (where there is no low number statistics), which indicates that our selection criteria on average selects younger objects that the \citetalias{TiDES_2025} criteria, therefore enhancing the the early SN sample in the TiDES transient programme.